-If the IRS seizes a property that they have placed a lien against then a levy occurs.
-The IRS can levy different types of property - it is of value, it may be a candidate.
+If the IRS seizes a property that they have placed a lien against them and levy occurs.
+The IRS can levy different types of property – it is of value, it may be a candidate.

 - A notice and demand for payment are sent by the IRS.

 - If you have refused or neglected in paying the taxes.

 - If you have received a “Final notice of intent to levy”.

 You can modify or stop levies, but that is not an automatic solution.
 Here are some of the ways that can help you with the solution of “how to stop a tax levy”?

 Requesting a hearing for collection due process